 Arnold A. Putnam

-Neosho 116k Neosho (AO-143) in Dry Dock Number 2, Portsmouth Naval Shipyard, Kittery, Maine, June 1957.
+Neosho 116k USS Neosho (AO-143) in Dry Dock Number 2, Portsmouth Naval Shipyard, Kittery, Maine, June 1957.
 Neosho was in the shipyard to have an experimental torpedo tube installed for testing.
-This type of torpedo tube would later be installed in Thresher (SSN-593) and later SSNs.
+This type of torpedo tube would later be installed in USS Thresher (SSN-593) and later SSNs.

 US Navy photo from "THE PORTSMOUTH PERISCOPE" of July 12, 1957 (Vol. XVII, No. 1, Page 3).